charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 I'm still finding my way with IntelliJ, but I'm already finding some nice surprises.
 One of the initial things that I like about it already is that you can nominate folder as being 'test'.
-This helps when navigating the call heirarchy of the method.
+This helps when navigating the call hierarchy of the method.
-Quite often you want to exclue calls made by test methods, as they only serve to get in the way.
+Quite often you want to exclude calls made by test methods, as they only serve to get in the way.

 Another feature I love is the Spring facet.
-IntelliJ automagically found my Spring files and annotated methods that had been aspected.
+IntelliJ automagically (Question: did you mean to say 'automagically?) found my Spring files and annotated methods that had been aspected.
+(Question: aspected?)
 Eclipse has a equivalent plugin, but I have never bothered to install it before.
-I suppose that's one of the arguabley nice things about IntelliJ - that it works out-of-the-box with the *stuff that matters*.
+I suppose that's one of the arguably nice things about IntelliJ - that it works out-of-the-box with the *stuff that matters*.
 In some ways this reminds my of one of the strongly debated differences between Git and Mercurial, the former has everything-but-the-kitchen-sink, the latter can be enhanced via plugins.
-There are advantages and disadvantages to both; which you prefer largely depends on personal preference.
+There are advantages and disadvantages to both; which you like largely depends on personal preference.

-Finally, I have noticed that general navigating around Java classes is *much* snappier, such as following links, viewing call heirarchies etc. I sometimes avoid doing simple refactors in Eclipse because it's actually faster to do it manually.
+Finally, I have noticed that general navigating around Java classes is *much* snappier, such as following links, viewing call hierarchies etc. I sometimes avoid doing simple refactors in Eclipse because it's actually faster to do it manually.
 This is probably due the deeper/slower indexing that IntelliJ does on startup, as mentioned earlier.
 Although why Eclipse can't do the same thing is a mystery to me...

-If anyone has a similiar experience with IntelliJ, working with defaults or general feedback please don't hestitate to comment.
+If anyone has a similar experience with IntelliJ, working with defaults or general feedback please don't hesitate to comment.
 I'm curious how other people have tackled XXX